George713/pytelligence/README.md

 `model_list` holds model instances trained on the entire training dataset sorted by `sort`.
 Only computed if `return_models` is set to `True`.

 ### Hyperparameter Tuning
-Hyperparameter tuning is automated using Bayesian optimization of the search space.
+Hyperparameter tuning is automated using Bayesian optimization.
 ```python
 compare_df_tune, model_list, opt_history_dict = (
         pt.modelling.tune_hyperparams(